Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 Of course, by adopting low-energy quantum field theory this type of limitations are removed, but other issues must be taken into account, particularly in association with the fact that the FTV0 quantum field theory is not renormalizable.
-Quantum-field-theory-based descriptions of Planck-scale departures from Lorentz symmetry can only be developed with a rather strongly ''pragmatic" attitude.
-In particular, for the FTV0 test theory, with its Planck-scale suppressed effects at tree level, some authors (notably Refs.~\cite{suda1,suda2,tuning}) have argued that the loop expansion could effectively generate additional terms of modification of the dispersion relation that are unsuppressed by the cut-off scale of the (nonrenormalizable) field theory.
+Quantum-field-theory-based descriptions of Planck-scale departures from Lorentz symmetry can only be developed with a rather strongly ``pragmatic'' attitude.
+In particular, for the FTV0 test theory, with its Planck-scale suppressed effects at tree level, some authors (notably Refs.~\cite{suda1,suda2,suda3,tuning}) have argued that the loop expansion could effectively generate additional terms of modification of the dispersion relation that are unsuppressed by the cut-off scale of the (nonrenormalizable) field theory.
 Of course, the parameters of the field theory can be fine-tuned to eliminate the unwanted large effects, but the needed level of fine tuning is usually rather unpleasant.
-While certainly undesirable, this severe fine-tuning problem`should not discourage us from considering the FTV0 test theory, at least not at this early stage of the development of the relevant phenomenology.
+While certainly undesirable, this severe fine-tuning problem should not discourage us from considering the FTV0 test theory, at least not at this early stage of the development of the relevant phenomenology.
 Actually some of the most successful theories used in fundamental physics are affected by severe fine tuning.
-It is not uncommon to eventually discover that the fine tuning is only apparent, that some hidden symmetry is actually ``naturally'' setting up the hierarchy of parameters.
-And it appears that some symmetry principles could also stabilize the FTV0 field theory~\cite{pospeSYMM}.
+It is not uncommon to eventually discover that the fine tuning is only apparent, and for example some hidden symmetry is actually ``naturally'' setting up the hierarchy of parameters.

+In particular, it is already established that supersymmetry can tame the fine-tuning issue~\cite{pospeSYMM,pospeSYMM2}.
+If one extends supersymmetric quantum electrodynamics by adding interactions with external vector and tensor backgrounds that violate Lorentz symmetry at the Planck scale then exact supersymmetry requires that such interactions correspond to operators of dimension five or higher, so that no fine-tuning is needed in order to suppress the unwanted operators of dimension lower than five.
+Of course, supersymmetry can only be an approximate symmetry of the physical world, and the effects of the scale of soft-supersymmetry-breaking masses contorls the renormalization-group evolution of dimension five Lorentz-violating operators and their mixing with dimension three Lorentz-violating operators~\cite{pospeSYMM,pospeSYMM2}.

+And it has also been established~\cite{pospeHL} that if Lorentz-violation occurs in the gravitational sector, then the violations of Lorentz symmetry induced on the matter sector do not require severe fine-tuning.
+In particular, this has been investigated by coupling the Standard Model of particle physics to a Horava-Lifshitz description of gravitational phenomena.

+Actually the study of Planck-scale departures from Lorentz symmetry may even find some encouragement in perspectives based on renormalization theory, at least in as much as it has been shown~\cite{anselmi1,anselmi2,horava,visser} that some field theories modified by Lorentz-violating terms are actually rather well behaved in the ultraviolet.